HMW1335/Adjustable-chastity-belt-parts/README.md

 # Adjustable-chastity-belt-parts
 <h1>Adjustable 3D printable Chastity belt v1.0</h1>
-You need 4 small luggage locks for this.
-Though I suppose zip ties would work if absolutely necessary
+You need 2 small luggage locks for this.
+Though I suppose zip ties would work if absolutely necessary.

 Download two waistband pieces and 1 of every other file, and print.
 Even PLA works, it does not matter.